 The other day, I turned to my oldest friend and said, “Does it seem like people are getting ruder, or am I just turning into a grumpy old lady?”
 While she laughed, I explained that lately it seems like the world is becoming a ruder place.
 When I say hello to the people who live in my apartment building, they often act like I don’t exist.
-Hiring managers I have interviewed with for a job ignore my emails, and my own dear friends and family don’t even bother to RSVP to events I’m planning.
+Hiring managers that I interviewed with for a job ignore my emails, and my own dear friends and family don’t even bother to RSVP to events I’m planning.

 - Speaking of thank-yous, send thank-you notes.
 Not just for your wedding gifts but for everything.
 Send your mom a thank-you note for giving birth to you.
 Leave a thank-you note in your mailbox for your mailman.
-Thank that carrier for bringing your beloved issue of Martha Stewart Living every month.

 - Let pregnant and elderly people have your seat on the bus or train.